Feeding Our Future: History

-The organization was founded in 2016, and repeatedly applied for grants from the state of Minnesota, but was rejected due to allegations of mismanagement and abuses.
+The organization was founded by Aimee Bock in 2016, and repeatedly applied for grants from the state of Minnesota, but was rejected due to allegations of mismanagement and abuses.
+In July 2019, months before the COVID-19 pandemic, Minnesota Department of Education (MDE) officials identified early signs of fraud, including meal claims they considered implausible.
+According to former state employees, Bock pressured workers who raised questions within weeks of the organization's first submissions, and officials began documenting her "concerning behavior".
+Before the pandemic, Feeding Our Future billed the state for approximately $3.4 million.
 The organization's tax status as a nonprofit was revoked by the IRS in February 2020.

 After the onset of the coronavirus pandemic and a large increase in the amount of federal aid available, Feeding Our Future applied to receive funding to provide meals to school children, as schools were closed.

-Although the Minnesota Department of Education (MDE) knew of issues with Feeding Our Future, it began giving the organization substantial grants after Feeding Our Future threatened legal action against the state.
-Ultimately, after MDE began delaying responses to Feeding Our Future's grant applications, the organization sued the state in November 2020, arguing that it was being discriminated against.
-Around the same time, the MDE raised concerns of fraud with the United States Department of Agriculture (USDA), and the FBI began investigating in February 2021.
-Feeding our Future's leader, Aimee Bock, maintained ties with local politicians, including Minneapolis mayor Jacob Frey and state senator Omar Fateh.
+Some experienced MDE employees, suspicious of potential fraud, sought to conduct investigation of meal sites.
+The employees felt that their efforts were stymied by MDE leadership, which they described reluctant to take action for fear of litigation.
+MDE began giving the organization substantial grants after Feeding Our Future threatened legal action against the state.
+Katherine Theisen, a senior employee of Minnesota's Office of the Legislative Auditor, later described MDE's response as "a systemic failure."
+The MDE eventually raised concerns of fraud with the United States Department of Agriculture (USDA), and the FBI began investigating in February 2021.

+Feeding Our Future's political supporters, including both Democratic and Republican state senators, advocated for the organization to receive funding or passed along constituent concerns that grants were being blocked by MDE.
+Bock maintained ties with local politicians, including Minneapolis mayor Jacob Frey and state senator Omar Fateh.
 An aide of Frey's, Abdi Salah, ultimately pled guilty to wire fraud; Frey stated he was unaware of Salah's activities.
 Another supporter was Minneapolis council member Jamal Osman, whose wife operated a Feeding Our Future meal site which received more than $400,000 in funding.